AnjaliRaj015/animal_disease/README.md

 ## Solution

 Animal HealthGuard is not just a project; it's a commitment to ensuring the health and welfare of our animal companions.
-Leveraging cutting-edge technologies, we've developed a robust system for early disease detection, providing timely insights to veterinarians, caretakers and pet-parents to detect the problem at home itself.
+Leveraging cutting-edge technologies, I've developed a robust system for early disease detection, providing timely insights to veterinarians, caretakers and pet-parents to detect the problem at home itself.

 ## Technologies Used